Interstitialcy-based reordering kinetics of Ni$_3$Al precipitates in irradiated Ni-based super alloys: Analysis, Discussion Analytical model

 The reordering rate decreases significantly as the LRO and SRO parameters increase.
 For instance, Fig. \ref{pot_ord} shows that the SRO parameter increased by 27 percentage points in 10 ns starting from a completely disorered system; it increased by less than 2 percentage points in 10 ns starting from a 88\% LRO paramater state.
 This indicates that in the latter more ordered state, the SIA mostly diffuses through a continuous Ni path, which does not affect SRO and potential energy.
 Reordering only takes place when Al atoms contribute to SIA jumps.
 A comparison between Figs. \ref{pot_ord} and \ref{diff_active}(b) indicates that while the effective SIA migration barrier is lower at higher order parameters, the reordering rate decreases.
 It is well-established that the Ni-Ni is the most stable dumbbell in the Ni$_3$Al system \cite{gao2000temperature, caro1990threshold}.
 Moreover, it can be geometrically shown that if the preferred chemical species of a SIA dumbbell in a binary fcc crystal has a concentration of more than 20-25\%, a continuous path exists for SIA diffusion \cite{xu2014simultaneous}.
 In Ni$_3$Al, 75\% Ni concentration guarantees the existence of a continuous migration path for Ni-Ni dumbbells.
 Hence, due to a lower driving force of reordering at higher LROs and existence of continuous Ni-channels, the contribution of Al atoms in SIA jumps are reduced and the reordering rate decreases.
 Similarly, this can be observed from Fig. \ref{square}(c), as Al atoms contribute the most to square displacement when the LRO parameter is less than 40\%.

 The fact that D$^*$ is independent of order parameter from 0\% to 70\% LRO parameter can be explained based on the driving force for diffusion and SIA dumbbell configurations.
 Localized diffusion traps are created when atoms are shuffled to generate the disordered structures.
 In other words, the continuous Ni-Ni path present in the fully ordered structure may be broken.
 It is well understood that such geometrical considerations are an important factor controlling diffusion kinetics \cite{mahmoud2018long}.
 In our study, two main factors control diffusion of SIAs.
 Disorder introduces a thermodynamic driving forces towards order, in conjunction with a higher chance of breaking continuous Ni-Ni paths.
 The competition between these two factors leads to D$^*$ and effective migration energies Q$_{eff}$ being independent of order parameter from 0\% to 70\% LRO parameter.
+In other words, when the LRO is low, there is a large driving force towards reordering, which promotes escaping from configurational traps.
+As the LRO increases from 0\% to 70\% LRO, the concentration of traps decreases, in tandem with the driving force for leaving them.
+This leads to D$^*$ being independent of LRO parameter in this regime.
+When the LRO parameter reaches 70\%, traps become very rare--which is consistent with percolation theory-- and D$^*$ increases as the LRO parameter increases.

 The fact that the total Q$_{eff}$ of SIA is 10-50\% of the vacancy-mechanism barrier \cite{gopal2012first} is not enough to guarantee that the interstitialcy mechanism will lead to ordering at low temperatures.
 As we discussed, migration of the SIA does not automatically introduce new Ni-Al bonds to the system.
 In the ordered and close-to-ordered (80\%+ LRO parameter) configurations, the dumbbell rarely increases the number of Ni-Al bonds as it moves.
 In other words, a small migration barrier is a necessary but not sufficient condition for SIAs to be effective reordering agents at low temperatures.